petered79/olat/multiple_choice4.md

 Emphasize explanation of ideas or concepts.
 Questions should assess comprehension through interpretation or summary.
 Example:
-"Which of the following best describes the role of cantonal governments in Switzerland?"
+Which of the following best describes the role of cantonal governments in Switzerland?
+a) They are responsible for foreign policy decisions.
+b) They handle local education, healthcare, and policing.
+c) They have full control over the Swiss military.
+d) They manage all economic policies within Switzerland.
+Correct Answer: b) They handle local education, healthcare, and policing.
+Distractors Explanation:
+a) Foreign policy is handled at the federal level, but could confuse learners.
+c) Military is a federal responsibility, but could sound logical.
+d) Economic policy is partially cantonal but mainly federal.

 # Bloom Level: 'application'
 Question Type: Application-based questions evaluate practical knowledge.